ruskam/sensor-rest-service/README.md

 Sensor-Up Challenge: REST web service application
 ================
+The web service simulates sensor data of 100 dogs released in an open area.
+Every dog has a sensor which is assumed to read the heart rate, its location and body temperature.
+The web serice publish the sensor data as a REST web service at a given URL.
+The client application (http://162.246.156.21/sensor-rest-consumer) consumes the data abd visualise on the map.

 The application is implemented using Spring Boot and Spring libraries for REST web services.

 There are four packages, namely *.app, *.controllers, *.dao and *.models.